 CA, BBus(Accy)

-Kathryn Jones is a senior digital infrastructure and telecommunications executive with over 20 years’ experience leading large scale transformation, capital programs, and complex stakeholder environments across Australia’s digital infrastructure sector.
+Kathryn is a senior digital infrastructure and telecommunications executive with over 20 years’ experience leading large scale transformation, capital programs, and complex stakeholder environments across Australia’s digital infrastructure sector.
 She is currently Executive National Infrastructure Projects at Telstra InfraCo, where she oversees the delivery of multi billion dollar fibre and infrastructure programs of national significance.

 Kathryn brings deep expertise in strategy, commercial governance, risk management, and major project delivery, with a strong track record of negotiating and executing long term government and enterprise partnerships.
 She has held multiple executive leadership roles across Telstra, including responsibility for P&L management, asset optimisation, and enterprise customer portfolios exceeding $1 billion in annual revenue.
 Kathryn is also a member of Telstra’s Executive Leadership Team and is recognised for her strong governance mindset, collaborative leadership style, and commitment to inclusive, high performing organisations.